wangq-ntu/IHPC_Pyfume_ChemStructure/README.md

 # The relationship between Chemical structure and Pyfume
 This study presents a novel approach for odor prediction using machine learning.
 We assembled a large dataset of odorants with expert-labeled smell characteristics.
 By employing multi-label classification techniques, we aimed to uncover the relationships between a molecule's structure and its perceived odor.
-When use the code please change the folder path and use the same name of files.
+<br />When use the code please change the folder path and use the same name of files.

 <br /> a.
 In the code: 'Combine_data_P&G_ML.ipynb', For dataset combination, dataset use this link:(https://drive.google.com/drive/folders/1juK9db6W9xIIaVs3UbHEIvL9yW_NwpmN?usp=sharing)

 <br /> b.
 For label clean use this code'Label_clean_P&G_ML.ipynb' this data folder: https://drive.google.com/drive/folders/1a8T83HLk395B5DYoJZ9Y7nOHA-mesczZ?usp=sharing